 Get a taste of place at these regional US restaurant chains

-Eat where the locals do
+Eat where the locals go

 One of the easiest ways to sample a regional specialty is by trying it at a local chain.
-When eating there, it will likely just be you and some hometown locals.
+When eating there, it will likely just be you and some hometown regulars.
 This approach might mean sampling Detroit-style pizza where it was invented, or key lime pie where it was perfected.
-Locals will have their own favorites, so use these six suggestions as a guide and ask your new local friends for recommendations.
+Locals will have their own favorites, so use these six suggestions as a guide and ask your new friends for recommendations.

 Chicago: Al's #1 Italian Beef and its signature sandwich